Apply for an ANZCA research grant

 Every year, we make grant funding available to fellows and trainees who are novice, emerging or established researchers, for studies in anaesthesia, pain or perioperative medicine.

-Applications for research grants are now open and close on 1 April 2022, with decisions to be advised in late 2022.
+Applications for research grants will open on 1 December 2022, with decisions to be advised in late 2023.
 Copies of the grant application forms and guidelines for applicants can be found on the research grants page under each grant category.

 The conditions and rules set out in the application form and guidelines are adhered to very strictly.